thtop/steven-fp-js/03-SideEffects-PureFunction/notes.md

 ### What are Pure Functions?

-- The function depends on the input provided and not on extenrnal data that changes.
+- The function depends on the input provided and not on external data that changes.
 - The function doesn't cause side effects.
 It doesn't cause change beyond its scope.
 - Given the same input, the funciton will always return the same output.